syanix/SupplyChainSystem/context-cicd.md

 ## Recent Changes

+### Multi-Stage Deployment Workflows (2023-11-18)

+We've implemented a more flexible multi-stage deployment architecture:

+1. **Separated Deployment Workflows**: Created dedicated workflows for API and Web deployments:

+   - `deploy-api.yml`: Handles API deployment to Fly.io
+   - `deploy-web.yml`: Handles Web deployment to Vercel
+   - `deploy.yml`: Combined workflow that can trigger both deployments in parallel

+2. **Parallel Deployments**: API and Web deployments can now run in parallel, reducing overall deployment time.

+3. **Manual Triggering**: All deployments require manual triggering with explicit confirmation, preventing accidental deployments.

+4. **Selective Deployment**: The combined workflow allows selecting which components to deploy (API, Web, or both).

+5. **Environment Selection**: Each workflow supports deploying to either staging or production environments.

+6. **Artifact Flexibility**: Deployments can use artifacts from any successful build by specifying the run ID or build ID.

+This architecture provides greater control and flexibility over the deployment process while maintaining security and reliability.

 ### Security Enhancement: Credentials Management (2023-11-17)

 We've implemented a critical security improvement in how we handle sensitive credentials: